OpenEvalProject/evals/manuscripts/elife-95328/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/95328/elife-95328-fig1-v1.jpg)

-**Figure 1.:** S. Typhimurium SL1344 and S. Typhimurium (pHCM1) strains.Survival rate (A), body weight evolution (B), disease index (C), and proinflammatory cytokine expression in spleen, Il-6 (D), Il-1β (E), and Tnf-α (F).
+**Figure 1.:** Survival rate (A), body weight evolution (B), disease index (C), and proinflammatory cytokine expression in spleen, Il-6 (D), Il-1β (E), and Tnf-α (F).
 Groups treated with ampicillin (Amp) are indicated with + Amp.
 In panel (A), the survival rate of control animals and those infected with the S. Typhimurium SL1344 (WT) strain and treated with Amp, are 100%.
 Animals infected with the S. Typhimurium (pHCM1) strain have the same survival rate independently of the treatment with Amp.
 Results are expressed as mean ± SEM (n=6–8 animals).
 Means without a common letter differ, p<0.05.
 The survival rates were compared by Log-rank (Mantel-Cox) test and expressed as the percentage of survival.
 Body weight evolution was analyzed by means of repeated measures ANOVA.
 Disease indices are expressed as median values and quartiles, and were compared by the Kruskal-Wallis test.
-The expression of cytokines were analyzed by using one-way analysis of variance (ANOVA) followed by Fisher’s least significant difference (LSD) post hoc test.Figure 1—source data 1.Figure 1.
+The expression of cytokines were analyzed by using one-way analysis of variance (ANOVA) followed by Fisher’s least significant difference (LSD) post hoc test.

 In antibiotic-naive mice infected with either SL1344 (WT) or SL1344 (pHCM1) strains, gradual weight loss, and clinical signs of disease were observed (Figure 1B and C, Figure 1—source data 1).
 However, Amp treatment only ameliorated these symptoms in mice infected with the SL1344 (WT) strain, showing no effect on those infected with the SL1344 (pHCM1) strain.
 Additionally, infection with both Salmonella strains led to an upregulation of proinflammatory cytokines in the spleen (Figure 1D, E and F, Figure 1—source data 1).
 Amp treatment in mice infected with the SL1344 (WT) strain prevented this increase in cytokine expression.

-## Immunization of mice with the RSP protein
+### Immunization of mice with the RSP protein

 We then purified the RSP protein and employed it as a vaccine antigen to evaluate its efficacy in protecting mice against infection caused by the S. Typhimurium SL1344 strain carrying the pHCM1 plasmid.
 To prevent the recurrence of infection by SL1344 clones that spontaneously cured the pHCM1 plasmid in the absence of Amp, we maintained the antibiotic treatment in the immunized animals.